mobiletoly/gosqstask/README.md

-# GoSQSTask
+# GoSqsTask

-GoSQSTask is a library for handling AWS SQS tasks in Go.
-It supports customizable concurrency (to handle multiple tasks at once), and provides an automatic support for handling long-running tasks (tasks that take longer than the visibility timeout).
-Framework takes care of the visibility timeout in SQS queues and automatically extends it if needed.
+GoSqsTask solves AWS SQS related tasks in Go.
+It supports:

+- Customizable concurrency (to handle multiple tasks at once)
+- Graceful shutdown with deadline cancellation of all tasks in progress.
+- Automatic handling of long-running tasks.
+Library provides background task trackers to deal with visibility timeout of SQS queue messages and automatically extends it if task execution happens to be longer than expected visibility timeout.
+This prevents messages from being processed more than one by different consumer listeners.

 ## Installation